victorges/justcast.it/README.md

 information anywhere.
 It is slightly more expensive though if you don't want your apps sleeping automatically after a while without deploys.

-It also supports the Docker Compose syntax for deployment, which we do have in the root of the project.
+It also supports the Docker Compose syntax for deployment, which we already have in the root of the project.
 You will only need to add an `endpoints` config to expose the service on the internet via HTTPS.
-Check [this commit](https://github.com/victorges/justcast.it/pull/42/commits/41f4f812e2e2f5b64d60b747385429b617d43786) for an example of when this app was deployed there.
+Check [this commit](https://github.com/victorges/justcast.it/pull/42/commits/41f4f812e2e2f5b64d60b747385429b617d43786) for an example.

 #### [Google Cloud Run](https://cloud.google.com/run)

-Google Cloud is actually a pretty good option as well and really easy to use.
+Google Cloud Run is actually a pretty good option as well and really easy to use.
 Although it might be a little more bureaucratic, you can also save a lot of money on the infra bill since your app can automatically sleep when it's not in use.
-Follow [this](https://cloud.google.com/run/docs/deploying) for a quick guide.
+Follow [this](https://cloud.google.com/run/docs/deploying) for a quick guide on deploying a container there.

 The biggest problem is that it doesn't run images from Docker Hub.
 So you'll need to push the images to the Google Container Registry and only then deploy it